 This significantly changes the mine tailing paradigm because it is non-polluting and eliminates the oversight of regulatory agencies.
 Further, conventional recovery methods recovery only approximately 12% of the 29 different types of gold.
 Apache's proprietary system recovers upwards of 85% of the gold because much of the gold is trapped in various forms which were previously unrecoverable, e.g., gold trapped in quartz, previously unrecoverable due to the inability to separate.

 We have an established relationship with the inventor of this technology.
-In addition to development and usage rights, Apache has secured the rights to purchase ownership of this advanced technology.
+In addition to development and usage rights, AMT America has secured the rights to purchase ownership of this advanced technology.
 This is a significant advancement that could be worth a tremendous amount of asset value and revenues in the future.